 If you live in a state with income taxes, you might need to pay quarterly taxes to your state's Department of Revenue as well.
-Make sure to set reminders for yourself to pay quarterly taxes as there are penalties for not paying on time.

 - Self-employment tax (Social Security and Medicare)